pjvandehaar/alfred-workflow-naver-korean-english-dictionary/Readme.md

 This workflow may be activated with the keyword "nr", or by selecting any text and pressing "Ctrl-Command-T".
 Due to Alfred's awkward internal use of Korean Jamo, you may have to type an extra space after a Korean word.

 ![Translating cat](cat.png)

+### Installing

+This is simply an Alfred wrapper around <https://github.com/pjvandehaar/dotfiles/blob/master/bin/kor>.
+That requires python 3.6+ and `pip3 install beautifulsoup4 lxml`.
+Then modify the paths used in this workflow to point to your copy of `kor`.